 Platinum melts at a high temperature, which may cause diamonds to frost over when exposed to such extreme heat.
 Because of this, we recommend that all stones be removed when welding or soldering with platinum solder on a platinum ring.

-- If your piece holds many stones, we recommend an 18K white solder.
+- If stones cannot be removed, we recommend 18K white cad free solder.

 - If no stones, 1700C seamless solder works great.

 - Platinum cobalt to platinum cobalt – use 1700C seamless.

 - To eliminate the dip in a solder seam, use a 1700C seamless solder.

 - Platinum iridium to platinum iridium – weld

 - Platinum ruthenium to platinum ruthenium – weld